Ripon: Sport

 In terms of sport, the most noted field of participation is horse racing with the Ripon Racecourse.
 The sport has a long history in Ripon, with the first recorded meeting on Bondgate Green in 1664, while its current location has been used as a racetrack since 1900.
 Ripon staged Britain's first race for female riders in 1723.
 The city is also home to Ripon Rugby Union Football Club who were founded in 1886 and currently play in Yorkshire 2, the eighth tier of the English Rugby Union league.

+Ripon City AFC, formed in 1898 represent the City in association football in the West Yorkshire Football League and play at Mallorie Park.

 Media

 Local news and television programmes are provided by BBC Yorkshire and BBC North East and Cumbria on BBC One & ITV Yorkshire and ITV Tyne Tees on ITV1.
 Television signals can be received from either Emley Moor or Bilsdale TV transmitters.

 Local radio stations are BBC Radio York, Greatest Hits Radio Yorkshire (formerly Stray FM), 'Your Harrogate' (which broadcast from Harrogate) and BFBS (which provides radio programmes for His Majesty's Armed Forces).

 The Ripon Gazette is the town’s weekly local newspaper.